alexbevi/alexbevi.github.com/source/_posts/2014-06-02-accessing-stdout-of-a-running-process.markdown

 Now that we have the PID, we can pass this to [strace](http://en.wikipedia.org/wiki/Strace) in order to gain a bit more insight into the current process.

+    sudo strace -p 16544 -s 80 -e write 2>&1 | grep "write(2, \"\["

 {% img /images/20140602-002.jpg %}

+We're redirecting the output of *strace* in order to further filter the results using [grep](http://en.wikipedia.org/wiki/Grep).
+Depending on what process you're looking to monitor you may need to adjust your grep conditions.

+You can also exclude the redirect and grep entirely, but this may result in too much information to be useful ;)